bodnarlajos/emacs/README.md

 # emacs

-It's my emacs configuration where I tried to focus the fast init.
+It's my emacs configuration where I tried to focus to the fast init.

-## Working
+## Concepts
+Start minimal set of package
+An entry point will indicate a loading for a module

 ### Entry points
-auto-mode-alist
+filetype: auto-mode-alist
 C-l as hydra menu
-a few default module as (undo-tree, recentf, rg, ace-window, keys, layouts, default configs)
+default module as (undo-tree, recentf, rg, ace-window, keys, layouts, default configs)